OracularIS/mocaclient/docs/getting-started/getting-started-current.md

    ![](../.attachments/run026.png)

-- Once the application starts, you will see the interface:
+- Once the application starts, you will see the following interface:

   ![](../.attachments/run014.png)